amineghabi/MaterialDesignMenuMpdam/README.md

 2. Your hamburger on navigation menu must have exactly same coordinates as hamburger on ActionBar.

-3. In your `onCreate` method you need to config and build animation with GuillotineAnimation.GuillotineBuilder
+3. In your `onCreate` method you need to config and build animation with AndrogeekAnimation.GuillotineBuilder

 	```java
     new AndrogeekAnimation.GuillotineBuilder(guillotineMenu, guillotineMenu.findViewById(R.id.guillotine_hamburger), contentHamburger)